 Where these compensation guidelines refer to words in the singular, it includes the plural, and words in the plural include the singular.

 3 Commencement date

-The date of commencement of the compensation guidelines is 1 July 2009.
+The date of commencement of these compensation guidelines is 17 February 2011.
+These guidelines replace the compensation guidelines that commenced on 1 July 2009.